-Summoning Experts Score: 9

-Parliamentary committees can and often do invite experts to answer questions, or to facilitate the parliamentarian committee members in asking questions and interpreting the answers.
+Guido Enthoven (2011), Hoe vertellen we het de Kamer?
+Een empirisch onderzoek naar de informatierelatie tussen regering en parlement, Eburon R.B.
+Andeweg & G.A.
+Irwin (2014), Governance and Politics of the Netherlands.
+Houndmills, Basingstoke: 174-182.
+Summoning Ministers Score: 9 Parliamentary committees may invite ministers to provide testimony or answer questions.
+Outright refusal to answer such a request occurs only rarely.
+Nevertheless, ministers often do not answer the questions in a forthright manner.
+Every week, parliamentarians have the opportunity to summon ministers and pose a seemingly unlimited number of questions.
+Citation R.B.
+Andeweg & G.A.
+Irwin (2014), Governance and Politics of the Netherlands.
+Houndmills, Basingstoke: 174-182.
+Summoning Experts Score: 9 Parliamentary committees can and often do invite experts to answer questions, or to facilitate the parliamentarian committee members in asking questions and interpreting the answers.
 Limited finances are usually the only real constraint on the number of experts summoned.

-G. Enthoven (2011), Hoe vertellen we het de Kamer, pp. 475ff

-Task Area Congruence Score: 9 In the present government there are 11 ministries and 13 (fixed) parliamentary committees (vaste kamercommissies).
+Toward the end of this review period (5 November 2014), French economist Thomas Piketty addressed the Dutch parliament's finance committee on issues regarding income inequalities and wealth.
+Citation R.B.
+Andeweg & G.A.
+Irwin (2014), Governance and Politics of the Netherlands.
+Houndmills, Basingstoke: 163-174.
+SGI 2015 | 49 Netherlands Report Task Area Congruence Score: 9 In the present government there are 11 ministries and 12 (fixed) parliamentary committees (vaste kamercommissies).
 Only the prime minister's department of general affairs does not have a dedicated parliamentary committee, but there are fixed committees for interdepartmental policymaking on aggregate government expenditure, European affairs and foreign trade and development aid.
 Parliamentary committees usually have 25 members, representing all political parties with seats in the States General; they specialize in the policy issues of their dedicated departments and inform their peers (i.e., tell them how to vote as part of the voting discipline per party).
 The number of public and non-public committee meetings is approximately 1,700 per year.
+Citation: